charmbracelet/mods/README.md

 model and an API endpoint with `-m` and `-a` to use models not in the settings file.

+#### Save

+`--save`

+Saves the conversation with the given name.
+Continue the conversation back with `-c` and pass the name.

 #### Continue

 `-c`, `--continue`

-Continue from the last response.
+Continue from the last response or a given name.

 Additional instances of `-c` will continue the conversation.
-Once a prompt is sent without `-c` the previous context is lost.
+Once a prompt is sent without `-c`.

+Providing a name will automatically save the conversation with that name if it doesn't already exist.

 #### Format As Markdown